Metro Broadcast Corporation: History

 On 2 January 2008, Metro Showbiz was renamed to Metroinfo (新城知訊台).
 Metroinfo broadcast both entertainment and financial programs.

 The CEO of Metro Radio was Kam Kwok-leung (甘國亮) and the director of Metroinfo was Chu Ming-yui (朱明銳) in the past.

 Current channels

 Metro Finance (FM 104)

 Metro Finance started up on 5 February 2001.
-The station delivers content relating to investment funds, securities, bonds, insurance and other information relating to financial markets in China and abroad.
+The station delivers content relating to different information in the financial field.

 Metro Finance World also organizes investment talks throughout the year.
 The chief executive officers of companies and investment banks or other financial commentators are invited to make speeches.
 Tso, the special column writer of "Investment Diary" in the Hong Kong Economic Journal, is an event organizer as well as a keynote speaker in these talks.
 Market trends are discussed, as well as investment advice for the audience.
 The talks are later broadcast by Metro Finance and other media in China.

 Metro Info (FM 99.7)

 Metro Showbiz broadcasts entertainment news hourly, 24 hours a day since 22 January 2001.